mpaviotti/mpaviotti.github.com/phd.markdown

 Let's start with something basic yet **very important**.

+Getting a doctorate could be one of your **biggest life achievements** and the most amazing time of your life.
+This, provided you can actually make it to the end of the line, in which case it can turn into one of your worst nightmares.
+What determines which of these two scenarios you get into is the **relationship with your** main co-worker, i.e. your **supervisor**!

 > The success of your PhD depends almost entirely on the relationship between you and your supervisor.

-Getting a doctorate could be one of your biggest life achievements, provided you can make it to the end of the line, in which case it can turn into one of your worst nightmares.
-The failure rate for a PhD student is typically very high and this is because a high rate of PhD students do not understand the rules of the game before they get into it.

-A PhD is typically 3/4 years of work in one single topic and it is a rather serious commitment so it is **crucial** to find an advisor whose interests match yours and a person who you feel comfortable working with.
+The failure rate for a PhD student is typically very high and this is because a high rate of PhD students do not understand that a PhD is a rather serious commitment so it is **crucial** to find an advisor whose interests match yours and a person who you feel comfortable working with.